hickamt/HTTP_Only_App_Template/README.md

 Application template for client side and server side communication using HTTP Only Cookie.
 This is a basic (and first attempt) to implement a client server application.
 This app uses a modern approach to authentication using a refresh token to add a layer of protection between the client and server communication.

-When logging in, the client information is recieved by the server and produces the auth token and a refresh token using http only cookie.
+When logging in, the client information is received by the server and produces the auth token and a refresh token using http only cookie.
 While the refresh token is valid, the client may stay logged in and access any page the user is validated to access.

 As known methods of acquiring a users access token leave the client side vulnerable to security risk, this method attempts to reduce or eliminate that possible security vector.
-I currently understand that if an attempt to read the token is made by an unrecognized url, the browser will see that the token is http only which raises a flag and should return the token as an empty string.
+I currently understand that if an attempt to read the token is made by an unrecognized URL, the browser will see that the token is http only which raises a flag and should return the token as an empty string.